munificent/game-programming-patterns/book/state.markdown

 ^code state-switch-reset

-All in all, to add this charge attack we had to modify two methods and add a `chargeTime_` field onto `Heroine`, even though it's only meaningful while in the ducking state.
+All in all, to add this charge attack, we had to modify two methods and add a `chargeTime_` field onto `Heroine` even though it's only meaningful while in the ducking state.
 What we'd prefer is to have all of that code and data nicely wrapped up in one place.
 The Gang of Four has us covered.